It's school elective time; there's a long line of girls signing up for home economics and a larger group of boys milling around the bandsaw.

 The gender gap in the labour market isn't due to ability, skills or intuition; it's because the system isn't as good as it could be.
 A system that fosters equality at every level is a big step to closing the gender gap.
 The obvious and most pertinent place to begin closing the gap is in education.
 Empowering young woman with engaging projects in STEAM, making and coding is a great way to get started.

 As with many ideas, starting a grassroots movement in school paves the way for gender equality to be normalised as younger generations move into their professional life.
 Targeting gender inequality in schools will cause equality between the sexes to be a natural way to construct teams.
-Once gender equality is naturalised, students arriving at a non-diverse workforce will fight to bring it back to what they see as the status quo.
+Once gender equality is naturalised, learners arriving at a non-diverse workforce will fight to bring it back to what they see as the status quo.
 That status quo will be equal numbers of women and men making big decisions, heading up companies and leading innovation.

 Diverse teams are better